 “The first thing to look at is your cost per hire for the past year,” Craig says.
 Cost per hire is the average cost invested in hiring X people in a time period – it’s easy to measure on the surface.
 But the solution isn’t as simple as saying, ‘Let’s cut back on our cost per hire.’
 You need to drill down to specifics.

-First, before planning your recruitment budget, go back to your last proposed recruitment budget (if you have one).
-Once you’ve lined up your projected numbers against your actual numbers for the previous budget, sort out all the costs related to your recruitment into sections, such as:
+First, before planning your recruitment budget, go back to your last recruitment budget (if you have one) to use as an example and baseline.
+Because 2020 is quite the anomaly, you probably want to go further back to 2019 – the last ‘normal’ year.
+Once you’ve lined up your projected numbers against your actual numbers for the previous recruitment budget, sort out all the costs related to your recruitment into sections, such as:

 There are many more, of course, but when you have a list, you can start assigning individual expenses to each step.
 Then, determine where you went over budget and where you ended up under budget.